kcdstoragews/lab/README.md

 ```

 Ok we can see, that there is an issue with the StorageClass.
 But why?
 Everything that is requested in the PVC will be handed over to the provisioner that is defined in the StorageClass.
-In this case Trident gets a request for a RWX volume with 5GiB and for the backend "ontap-san-economy".
+In this case Trident gets a request for a RWX volume with 5GiB and for the backend "ontap-san".
 In contrast to K8s, the CSI Driver is aware what is possible and what not.
 It recognizes that a RWX volume isn't possible at this backend type as this backend can only serve ROX and RWO.

 If you want to have your second pvc also running and still need RWX access mode, we have to modify the yaml file.
 Just switch the storage class to *storage-class-nas*.
 This StorageClass has a backend type that is able to do RWX.
 Unfortunately a lot of things in a PVC are immutable after creation so before we can see whether your change is working or not, you have to delete the pvc again.